 Put simply, Damage Reduction (often abbreviated "DR") is an indication of how much physical damage a character sucks up before it actually starts to subtract from their Hit Points

 , DR can be found across many different media.
 In games, DR typically is the very first thing calculated, right after base damage is assigned, and before any multiplicative or additional damages are added into the equation.

 In most Tabletop RPGs

 , this usually tops out at numbers less than 10, since even 30 damage in pen-and-paper games is enough to kill most low-to-mid-level, non-fighter characters.
 Electronic and MMORPGs

 on the other hand, can easily have DR hitting double or even triple digits.

 One very important to note is that, 99% of the time, DR reduces only physical

 damage — that means that, typically, there are one or more ways to get around a DR-based Damage Sponge

-almost always bypasses DR, and if Magic Damage is different than Physical Damage, suddenly spamming the hell outta
+almost always bypass DR, and if Magic Damage is different than Physical Damage, suddenly spamming the hell outta Magic Missile

 The Trope Maker